What is the hormonal IUD?

 - A clinician inserts the IUD into your uterus using a thin (less than 5mm) applicator tube.

-- You can have a hormonal IUD removed by a clinician whenever you are finished with it, or leave it in place for up to 3 or 5 years depending on the model.
+- You can have a hormonal IUD removed by a clinician at any time, or leave it in place for up to 3 years for the Jaydess or up to 5 years for the Kyleena or Mirena.

 How to start using the hormonal IUD